-Chasing tax: Fiona Martin on a fair deal in a time of diverting profits
+Chasing tax: Fiona Martin on a fair tax deal for companies and shareholders

 The growing revenue gap has to be filled from somewhere

 Fiona Martin is a professor in the school of taxation and business law at UNSW Business School and a taxation expert of international renown.
 She spoke with Julian Lorkin for BusinessThink.

 An edited transcript of the conversation follows.

 BusinessThink: Is there really an issue with tax transparency with large multinational corporations?

 Fiona Martin: Well, there is and there isn't.
 What we're talking about here is the problem with a lot of these multinational corporations not paying what's considered an appropriate amount of tax.
 Now, this started back in 2016 when the Commissioner of Taxation was appearing before the Senate estimates committee on this particular issue and he was very strident about his views that a lot of tax minimisation, planning, whatever you might like to call it, was happening, and Australia was losing out.
 So that's what really started things happening.

 BusinessThink: But picking up on the appropriate level of tax – after all, we've got a 30% tax rate for large corporations in Australia and some companies could argue that's just not appropriate.